lawrie/ulx3s_retro/README.md

 In the late 1980s the first version of Niklaus Wirth's Oberon operating system was produced, which was a development system for his Oberon programming language.
 In 2013 , he invented a RISC chip to run this OS, and there is a version of this on the Ulx3s board that supports an SD card and PS/2 keyboard and mouse.

-Nintendo had produced the Game & Watch portable games console in 1980, but the first very successful portable games console was the Nintendo Gameboy, which came out in 1989.
-There is the start of Gameboy implementation, written in SpinalHDL, on the Ulx3s board.
+Nintendo had produced the Game & Watch portable games console in 1980, but the first very successful portable games console was the [Nintendo Game Boy](https://en.wikipedia.org/wiki/Game_Boy), which came out in 1989.
+There is the start of [Gameboy implementation](https://github.com/lawrie/slabboy), written in SpinalHDL, on the Ulx3s board.

-There are not currently many Arcade machine implementations on the Ulx3s board, but there is a version of Phoenix.
+There are not currently many Arcade machine implementations on the Ulx3s board, but there is a version of [Phoenix](https://github.com/emard/vhdl_phoenix).

 ### The 1990s